KeswaCodes/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 FUNCTIONS:

 0-print_listint.c :

-Write a function that prints all the elements of a listint_t list.
+A function that prints all the elements of a listint_t list.
-Prototype: size_t print_listint(const listint_t *h);
-Return: the number of nodes
 You are allowed to use printf.

+1-listint_len.c :
+Returns the number of elements in a linked listint_t list.